Legacy Organizing Solutions

-I’m an impartial party to help you through the process of making decisions, planning for aging well, and keeping only what matters most.
-I work with the firm belief that we can all manage the “stuff of our lives” and our legacy and estate planning well in advance.
+I’m an impartial party to help you through the process of making decisions about your special objects and collections, and where they go.
+I work with the firm belief that we can all manage the “stuff of our lives” and our legacy planning well in advance, whether we want to downsize, move homes, or just plan for change in the future.

 It can feel good to get ahead of end-of-life planning and know your affairs are in order; for your life now, and for later, when your loved ones need it to be.